NadyaBodrova/wproofreader-plugin-wordpress/README.md

 **Can WProofreader plugin check the entire website?**

-> Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.
+> Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce, and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.

 **How can I enable the plugin in Custom Post Types?**